A history of One Hundred Years of Solitude in documents

 Half a century after its publication, the influence of One Hundred Years of Solitude on world literature is so deep and entrenched that, as American writer Eric Ormsby said, “‘it seems always to have existed.”
 Yet little could a García Márquez “overwhelmed with fatigue” in 1966 foresee that this novel would soon embark him on the most fortunate of literary adventures.

 Álvaro Santana-Acuña is a Research Fellow at the Harry Ransom Center.
 His next book is titled Ascent to Glory: The Transformation of One Hundred Years of Solitude Into a Global Classic (forthcoming from Columbia University Press).
-His research on One Hundred Years of Solitude has received several awards and published in multiple media, including the American Journal of Cultural Sociology, Nexos, and Books & Ideas, and The Atlantic.
+His research on One Hundred Years of Solitude has received several awards and published in multiple media, including the American Journal of Cultural Sociology, The Atlantic, TIME, El País, Nexos and Books & Ideas.
 He holds a PhD in Sociology from Harvard University and is an Assistant Professor at Whitman College.

 In celebration of the fiftieth anniversary of One Hundred Years of Solitude, the Ransom Center has digitized some relating materials from the author’s archive.